thomasloux/hackathon-pscc/README.md

 You can use monai-sliding.py with the weigths from ./cleanSlidingWindowCorrected/checkpoint144epochs.pt

+Info :
+- UNet : possible to fit 40 batch size with 4 samples of 160x160x64 on A40 48GB
+- SwinUNETR : possible to fit 1 batch size with 4 samples of 160x160x64 on A40 48GB

 ## Inference

 You can use video/make_visualization.py to make a video of the 3D scans, real mask and predicted mask.
 It uses the model to predict the mask, demonstrating the inference pipeline.